-The Court of Arbitration for Sport rules:
+The Court of Arbitration for Sport rules that:

-- The appeal filed on 17 September 2013 by Football Club Volyn Lutsk against the decision 1. issued on 17 July 2013 by the Dispute Resolution Chamber of the Football Federation of Ukraine is rejected. - The decision issued on 17 July 2013 by the Dispute Resolution Chamber of the Football 2.
-Federation of Ukraine is confirmed.
+- 1. The appeal filed on 17 September 2013 by Football Club Volyn Lutsk against the decision issued on 23 August 2013 by the Dispute Resolution Chamber of the Football Federation of Ukraine is rejected. - 2.
+The decision issued on 17 July 2013 by the Dispute Resolution Chamber of the Football Federation of Ukraine is confirmed.